tomkerkhove/sample-dotnet-queue-worker/README.md

   parent_id           = azurerm_user_assigned_identity.main.id # Your managed identity that have access to the ServiceBus
 }
 ```

+> ⚠️ Giving Keda access to your servicebus to count messages eables any other Radix Application to scale their apps based on messages in your queues.
+>
+> Note: This does not give their app access to your ServiceBus, only the trigger to read the count of messages.

 ## Cleanup
 To cleanup your resources run `terraform destroy` and delete your app in Radix